-Getting a visa can take a long time.
-You should apply for your visa at least six weeks before you come to Southampton.
+Getting a Tier 4 visa can take a long time.
+You can apply for your visa up to three months before the programme start date and you should apply for your visa at least six weeks before you come to Southampton.
 You will not be able to join the programme if you arrive in the UK after the programme start date, so it is very important to allow plenty of time for your visa application.

-Once your place on a pre-sessional course has been confirmed you will receive an email inviting you to book a place on the Meet & Greet service.
-If you have not received this email and still need to book, you can do so using the booking form.
+Once your place on a pre-sessional course has been confirmed, you will receive an email inviting you to book a place on the Meet & Greet service.

 Meet and Greet representatives will be at London Heathrow Airport from 08:00 until 22:00.
 The last coaches will depart when all pre-booked students have been met by a member of the Meet and Greet team – this may be before 22:00.

 Please note that the coach service is for students only.
+Luggage allowance will be two large bags and one small hand luggage bag.
 If there are seats available, your friends and family members may be able to join you on the coach but priority will be given to students.
 If there are no places on the coach for your friends or family we will help them find another form of transport to get to Southampton.

 If you are not using the meet and greet service and you need information on how to get to the University, please view this link.